gmile/gmile.github.io/_posts/2014-01-25-working-in-a-team-pt-1.markdown

 Ideally, all the communication within the team takes place within Campfire, Pivotal Tracker and a git log (pick similar tools of choice).

-In my next post I'll take a deeper look at how git log, being one of the best tools to communicate, serves to keeping things on the record.
+The next part will focus on how git log, being one of the best tools to communicate, serves to keeping things on the record.